microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/site-unarchive.md

 ## Response

 If successful, this method returns a `202 Accepted` response code.
-The response also contains a `Location` header, which contains the location of the site that's unarchived.
+The response also contains a `Location` header, which contains the location of the site that is unarchived.
 To check the status of the unarchive operation, make a GET request to the location URL.

 ## Examples